A Narwhal-Inspired Sensing-to-Control Framework for Small Fixed-Wing Aircraft: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-We thank J. Humml for his expertise and patient guidance, which enabled the fabrication of our pitot probes.
-We are grateful to R. Nemovi for extensive help evaluating the Ultra Slow Stick as a payload-capable airframe.
-We also thank M. Anderson for his thoughtful input throughout the project.
+We thank J. Humml for guidance on fabricating our pitot probes, R. Nemovi for help evaluating the Ultra Slow Stick as a payload-capable airframe, and M. Anderson for insightful input throughout the project.